nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 ## Example Configurations

-Below configurations will work out-of-the-box once you have entered your `apiKey`.
+The below configurations should work out-of-the-box.
+Where indicated, you will need to provide your `apiKey` to use this LLM provider model.

 ### GitHub gpt-4o-mini